alchemycodelab/work-with-us/README.md

 We want to see how you approach students and interact one-on-one.
 We also are looking to see how you guide students through issues as well as provide corrective feedback.
 And how students react to you.

-## Code Deep-Dive

-A 30 minute code discussion lead by you with one or two other instructor developers.
-Ideally a project of yours, but can be other code, blog post, or an open source project as well.
-Imagine we are new developers and you are there to introduce us to the code.

-### Why?

-We want to get a sense of who you are as a technologist, how you talk about code, field questions, and what your technical interests.

 ## Interviews